 The proposal to implement the sodium warning label had been met with some resistance.
 Health Commissioner Bassett submitted an affidavit (PDF) in support of the Sodium Warning Rule, in response to the National Restaurant Association’s (NRA’s) effort to halt the implementation.
 Read the press release.

 New York is the first city in the nation to require chain restaurants to post warning labels next to menu items that contain high levels of sodium.
 The proposal was passed unanimously on September 9, 2015 by the New York City Board of Health, and requires restaurants with 15 or more locations nationwide to post the warning labels starting December 1, 2015.
-Chain restaurants including Applebee’s, Subway, TGI Friday’s, and the Regal Entertainment Group movie theaters have already begun to implement the sodium warning rule, well before fines begin on March 1, 2016.
+Chain restaurants including Applebee’s, Subway, TGI Friday’s, and the Regal Entertainment Group movie theaters have already begun to implement the sodium warning rule, well before fines began on June 6, 2016.

 For questions about the sodium warning label icon, contact firstname.lastname@example.org.